Phantom139/PhantomBot/README.md

 ### Custom Chat Commands ###
 As mentioned in the prior section, this bot has a very easy to use custom chat command interface.
 To create a custom chat command, follow the below instructions.

 First and foremost, create a new C++ Header file, it would help you to follow the ccmd_x.h naming convention as not to differentiate from the other files in that directory.
 The bot uses a abstract class instance named CustomCommand, from which you will need to inherit.
-The class has a pure virtual function void Fire(std::string input) which must be overriden.
+The class has a pure virtual function void Fire(string input) which must be overriden.
 At the most basic, here is a sample instance to use:
 ```c++
 /**
     ccmd_mycommand.h